0xAlchemist1411/Sparky/README.md

 # ⚡️ Sparky

-**Sparky** is a lightweight, premium AI assistant for macOS that lives in your floating window.
-Inspired by tools like Maccy, it allows you to instantly bring context from any app into a chat using a global shortcut.
+**Sparky** is a lightweight, AI assistant for macOS that lives in your floating window. it allows you to instantly bring context from any app into a chat using a global shortcut.

 ![Sparky Screenshot Placeholder](assets/sparky.png)